 - Option to increase daily transfer limit to S$20,000

-- Transfers after 4 pm (Singapore time) on any business day (Mon – Fri),
+- Sent after 4 pm (Singapore time) on any business day, (Mondays to Fridays)

-- Flexible and convenient – simply log into Maybank2u.com.sg 24 x 7 to make a transfer
+- Flexible and convenient.
+Just logon to Maybank Online Banking (www.maybank2u.com.sg) 24 x 7 to make a transfer

-- Straightforward process – simply register your payee account online via Maybank2u.com.sg (Online Banking) before performing a funds transfer.
+- Straight-forward process.
+Simply register your payee account online before performing a funds transfer.
 You will need to use the New Security Token to update your payee accounts online.
-On-screen instructions will be provided.

 Note: For fund transfers made to other banks in the Philippines, it is not within Maybank’s means to advise on when funds will be credited to the payee's account.